Nikon Z50 vs Z6

 It is notable that the Z6 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The Z50 lacks such a headphone port.

 The Z50 is a recent model that features in the current product line-up of Nikon.
 In contrast, the Z6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Z6 was succeeded by the Nikon Z6 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the Z50 and Z6 can be found, respectively, in the Nikon Z50 Manual (free pdf) or the online Nikon Z6 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon Z50 and the Nikon Z6?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.